ctxj/cpp-projects/README.md

 ```
 1
-Enter Multiplication range:
+Enter multiplication range:
 Answer as many questions in 60 seconds!
 3 x 4
 ```
 Choose difficulty by inputting multiplication range
-60 seconds to answer as many question
+60 seconds to answer as many questions
-"ctrl+c" to stop program at any point
+"Ctrl+C" to stop program at any point
 ## User input errors
 Caught all user input errors leading to console freeze